vitalets/playwright-bdd/README.md

 Currently there are some limitations:

-* [Cucumber hooks](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/hooks.md) do not run.
-Consider using Playwright fixtures instead.
+* [Cucumber hooks](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/hooks.md) are not supported yet, see [#15](https://github.com/vitalets/playwright-bdd/issues/15).
+  For now, consider using [Playwright fixtures](#custom-fixtures) instead, that are more flexible and straightforward.

 ## Changelog
 Please check out [CHANGELOG.md](CHANGELOG.md).